Abortion in Tennessee: Violence

-On January 23, 2021, a man fired a shotgun at a Knoxville, Tennessee Planned Parenthood clinic; no one was injured.
+On January 23, 2021, a man fired a shotgun at a Planned Parenthood clinic in Knoxville; no one was injured.
 News outlets noted that the attack took place on the anniversary of the Roe v.
 Wade decision and at a time when Tennessee's governor, Bill Lee, was involved in a heated online debate regarding abortion and health care.
-The same man later attacked the clinic in December.

-On December 31, 2021, New Year's Eve, a fire destroyed a Planned Parenthood in Knoxville, Tennessee.
+On December 31, 2021, New Year's Eve, a fire destroyed the same Planned Parenthood in Knoxville.
 The building was closed at the time for renovations.
 The Knoxville Fire Department and Bureau of Alcohol, Tobacco, Firearms, and Explosives ruled the fire arson.
-The clinic had previously been shot at in January of the same year.
 In October 2022, federal court documents identified the arsonist as Mark Thomas Reno, who previously attacked the clinic in January and was present at the January 6 Capitol attack.
 Reno died on August 15, 2022.

-On August 2, 2022, a Tennessee federal judge issued a restraining order against anti-abortion group Operation Save America after several of their members were arrested during protests at clinics in Nashville, Tennessee and Mt.
+On August 2, 2022, a Tennessee federal judge issued a restraining order against anti-abortion group Operation Save America after several of their members were arrested during protests at clinics in Nashville and Mt.
 Juliet in late July.